 1. Determine the type of report you wish to create: list, pivot, or chart.

 If you know the specific report type you wish to create, start on that page.
 If you are not sure, the recommendation is to start with the list report.
 This will let you add the required columns and validate that you have the base data required to answer the posed question(s) for the report.
 As you work on building your report, the data columns that you are adding are simultaneously available across all three report types.
-This means that you can start with a list report and then click on Reports > Pivot to create a pivot report using the same data.
+This means that you can start with a list report and then click on Roadmaps > Pivot to create a pivot report using the same data.

 2. Assess what is the base table for starting the report.